 Copley Memorial Hospital was closed in 1995 and hospital services were moved into a new building in southeast Aurora.
 Since then, the property has sat vacant for decades suffering from extreme decay and vandalism while leaving the surrounding community devoid of healthcare and related services.

 Three of the historic buildings will become a new 99-unit senior housing facility with a mixture of independent, assisted living, and memory care units, as well as a 53-unit independent apartment community (IAC) for adults with cognitive and developmental disabilities.
 Additional commercial space will support various social service and healthcare tenants, including an urgent care center, a nonprofit early childhood and family development organization, and medical office space.

 Restoration efforts will create an estimated 500 construction jobs and, once complete, the new tenants and living facilities will support an estimated 225 permanent jobs.

-Project financing included $15.54 million in federal Historic Tax Credit (HTC) equity provided by NTCIC, state HTC equity from Enhanced Capital, as well as additional state and federal programs, including the PACE Program.
+NTCIC facilitated the equity investment in the more than $18 million in federal Historic Tax Credits (HTC) generated by the preservation efforts.
+The project also utilized state HTC equity from Enhanced Capital, as well as additional state and federal programs, including the PACE Program.
 The Project is expected to complete construction late next year.